On-campus interviewing policies and procedures

 - Employing organizations engaged in administering, evaluating, and interpreting assessment tools, tests and technology without informing Career Services of these tests.

 - Employing organizations that do not cooperate with the policies and procedures of Career Services or honor scheduling arrangements and recruitment commitments.

 Other Interviewing Opportunities

 Career Fairs can increase your visibility and help you source candidates at the same time.
-Be willing to answer questions of students who are "just looking", or first- or second-year students seeking career information.
-Remember that these are the candidates of the future, as well as potential customers.
+Be willing to answer questions of students who are just looking or first- or second-year students seeking career information.
 For information on the Career Fair, please visit our website or call: (573) 875-7425 or 7421.

 If coming to the college is not possible, you can post your positions to Handshake.
-This on-line job listing service available to all Columbia College students and alumni at all locations.
+This online job listing service is available to all Columbia College students and alumni at all locations.
 Jobs that are posted to Columbia College will be free of charge.
-First time users go to Handshake and click on "Sign up for an Account" and follow the prompts.
-After your request for an account has been processed, you can begin to enter your jobs, search and view candidates.
-If you need further assistance, please contact Career Services at (573) 875-7425 or by email at email@example.com.
+First-time users should go to Handshake, click on "Sign up for an Account" and follow the prompts.
+After your request for an account has been processed, you can begin to enter your jobs and search and view candidates.
+If you need further assistance, please contact Career Services at (573) 875-7425 or by email at firstname.lastname@example.org.

 Successful Interviewing at Columbia College

 The Career Services Staff is here to help you make your recruiting trip a success.
 We can help you: